testflyjets/parse_resource/README.md

 ParseResource makes it easy to interact with Parse.com's REST API.
 It adheres to the ActiveRecord pattern.
 ParseResource is fully ActiveModel compliant, meaning you can use validations and Rails forms.

+testflyjets additions:
+- adds handling of Parse.com class names that differ from the Rails model names
+- fixes has_many associations when the Parse and Rails model class names differ
+- adds handling of Pointer types
+- adds handling for file types

 Ruby/Rails developers should feel right at home.

 If you're used to `Post.create(:title => "Hello, world", :author => "Octocat")`, then this is for you.